-Plus a sneak peek at what you can expect from our workshop at Confab Central 2016
+Plus, a sneak peek at what you can expect from our workshop at Collective

 We field a lot of questions throughout the year on content governance.
-Many of them come from Confab attendees who took our governance workshop, Aligning People to Your Processes.
+Many of them come from conference attendees who take our governance workshop, Aligning People to Your Processes.

 We’ve done some content governance work in the past, but it’s hard to get everyone on board.
 A lot doesn’t get used.
 How can we make sure that our content governance recommendations actually get implemented?